 This is not a profit-making initiative and Irish Seven Summits receives no funds from the sale of items which are costed to provide you with the best possible quality for the best price.

-Visit our store and get your very own branded Irish Seven Summits gear and be part of the unique journey to complete the Seven Summits Challenge.
+Visit our store and get your very own branded Irish Seven Summits gear and be part of this exciting mountaineering adventure.